schwarz-e/schwarz-e.github.io/research.md

 ---

 ## Multiscale Modeling and Machine Learning Integration
+No one can escape the mesmerizing pull of artificial intelligence.
+However, knowing how to use it makes all the difference between a navel-gazing calculator and a powerful tool that can greatly improve quality of life.
+I have .

+Physics-based simulations provide high-fidelity data based on interpretable biological and clinical findings.
+Such simulations can be varied based on population distributions of vascular geometries, material properties, and hemodynamics to create a rich data-set that would be impossible to generate *in-vivo*.
+By coupling these models to neural operators,

+My philosophy is that by bridging these biomechanical models with machine learning tools, we can greatly accelerate adoption of artificial intelligence for clinical prediction while maintaining robust standards of data transparency and quality.

 Development of **computational, machine learning, and multiscale modeling tools** to predict cardiovascular outcomes.

 [Explore Multiscale and Machine Learning Research →](/research/multiscale)

 <figure style="max-width: 90%; margin: auto;">